 Pediatric cleanings and oral exams are just like cleanings and oral exams for adults.
 After the necessary x-rays are taken on your child, the dentist will examine their mouth and x-rays, to look for potential oral health and oral development issues.
 Then the dentist will clean your child’s teeth.

-During this appointment, you’ll have an opportunity to speak with the dentist about what to expect at different stages of your child’s oral development, such as erupting baby teeth, losing baby teeth and growing adult teeth.
+During this appointment, you’ll have an opportunity to speak with the dentist in Allen, TX about what to expect at different stages of your child’s oral development, such as erupting baby teeth, losing baby teeth and growing adult teeth.
 We’ll go over proper at-home oral care and hygiene for different age groups, and discuss nutritional information and how diet is related to oral health.

 Dental sealants use a transparent liquid resin, which is applied directly to the teeth and is hardened using a special light.
 This creates a barrier on your child’s tooth, which stops bacteria, acid and food particles from causing cavities.
 This treatment is usually recommended specifically for the cavity-prone rear teeth.